Pathnames, Absolute and Relative

 If your current working directory is MyE115 in the tree above, what is the pathname to index.html in the www directory?

-The following relative pathnames are all acceptable:
+The following relative pathnames are valid:

 • ../www/index.html